ghezalahmad/SequentialLearningApp/README.md

 More information on the methodology is available in the publication Völker et al. 2021, entiteled "Sequential learning to accelerate materials discovery of alkali-activated binders", DOI: http://dx.doi.org/10.13140/RG.2.2.18388.94087

-# Hands on - a quick guide to the sequential learning app
+# Hands on - a quick guide to the Sequential Learning App - (SLAp)

 The app is divided into the four main windows "Upload", "Data Info", "Design Space Explorer" and "Sequenital Learning", which are explained below.